 The next step is to reserve a bus.
 Sports teams often favour the coach bus, an attractive option due to its size (capacity up to 55), comfortable seating, air conditioning, bathroom, and spacious undercarriage storage for all the team’s equipment and luggage.
-Smaller teams that carry gear might prefer the mini coach, which has all the comfortable amenities of the regular coach along with storage.
+Smaller teams that carry gear might prefer the mini coach over a full-sized coach bus, which has all the comfortable amenities of the regular coach along with storage.
 Teams travelling shorter distances or simply trying to lower their per player price should consider renting a school bus or a mini bus.

 Want to offer more advice to your fellow coaches?
 Explain to them the importance of creating an attendance list to use each and every time their team boards and debarks the bus.
 Safety is the most crucial aspect in play here, and keeping track of all your players starts with this list.
 To liven things up on the bus, suggest onboard entertainment like music, movies, or sports podcasts.